 In applying the best interests of the child to the matters before it, the court noted the mother was not trying to prevent parenting time between the father and the child.
 Instead, she had simply asked for it to be held in Canada.

 The court also highlighted the risks associated with international travel while in the midst of a COVID-19 outbreak.
 In noting that the child is not fully vaccinated, travel through multiple airports and to a foreign country is bound to increase her opportunities to contract COVID-19.
 If that were to happen, the child would be forced to quarantine, causing her to miss holiday parenting time with the mother.

 It was the father’s decision to travel to Greece for the holidays when it would have been easy for him to have opted to exercise his parenting time in Toronto.
 Because of this decision, the court said that it then had to resolve the opposing health risks of travel to Greece against the benefits of a trip where she would spend time with members of her family who she doesn’t often see.

 The court employed the details of the final order to make its decision, noting that the mother has decision-making responsibility for all decisions related to the child’s health and that the father’s conduct has breached the authority granted to her.
 As a result, the court told the father he could exercise his parenting time only if he chose to do so in New York or Toronto.

-The family law team at Howie Johnson Barristers & Solicitors can help you with matters related to parenting time
+The family law team at Johnson Miller Family Lawyers can help you with matters related to parenting time

-With over 25 years of experience, the family law team at Howie Johnson Barristers & Solicitors knows the many issues that people going through divorce and separation have to work through.
+With over 25 years of experience, the family law team at Johnson Miller Family Lawyers knows the many issues that people going through divorce and separation have to work through.
 We advise clients on all matters of family law and help our clients best achieve a satisfactory resolution.
 If you have concerns related to parenting time and travel, please contact us online or by phone at 519-973-1500 to schedule an introductory consultation to see how we assist you.